mareekkk/FalconPM/README.md

-# FalconPM – Open Plugin Manager for rAthena
+# FalconPM – Open-Source Plugin Manager for rAthena

 FalconPM is an **open-source automation framework and plugin manager** for [rAthena](https://rathena.org).
 It provides a **unified way to build, load, and manage plugins** inside your server — inspired by Hercules’ plugin system but written for rAthena.